What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 • You need faster results

-• Your business depends heavily on organic search traffic
+• Your company relies greatly on organic search traffic

 Many businesses start DIY, then hire experts as they grow and SEO becomes more critical to revenue.